Scowluga/Notera/client/README.md

-# Notera Frontend
+# Notera Client

-This repository contains the source code for Notera Frontend.
-WIP.
+The Notera Client is built using React, and is in-progress.